Gi60s/full-stack-dev/docs-src/index.md

 - **Container Management (15%)** - You application needs to use Docker Compose so that it can be easily run from any computer that has container management capabilities.

 - **Reward and Challenge (5%)** - Share with the class what the most rewarding part of the project was as well as the most challenging.

+## Example Final Projects from the Past

+- A calendar application that helps multiple users schedule on their own calendars or on a shared calendar.

+- A recipe website where recipes can be submitted, categorized, searched by ingredients available, etc.

+- A D&D tracking website.

+- A puzzle video game.

+- A project management application that tracks tasks across users and allows for team communication (posts, comments).

+- An app to help manage a church calling.

+- A photography application for uploading, categorizing, and searching photos.